zmkfirmware/zmk/docs/docs/development/events.md

 sidebar_label: ZMK Events
 ---

 ZMK makes use of events to decouple individual components such as behaviors and peripherals from the core functionality.
 For this purpose, ZMK has implemented its own event manager.
-This page is a (brief) overview of the functionality and methods exposed by the event manager.
+This page is a (brief) overview of the functionality and methods exposed by the event manager, documenting its API.
+Its purpose is to aid module developers and contributors, such as for the development of [new behaviors](./new-behavior.mdx) or [new features](./module-creation.md).
+There is no value in reading this page as an end-user.

 To see what events exist and what data they contain, it is best to view the corresponding [event header files](https://github.com/zmkfirmware/zmk/tree/main/app/include/zmk/events) directly.
 Including the event_manager header via `#include <zmk/event_manager.h>` is required for any interaction with the event system.

 ## Generic Events